|

 speed of the conveyor can be limited by any phase of the paint

 quality reasons.
-It most facilities, it ought to be limited
+It most facilities, conveyor speed ought to be limited

 by the existing curing and oven infrastructure.
 If it is